 Related Party Transactions

-There are no materially significant related party transactions made by the Company withPromoters Directors Key Managerial Personnel and Senior Management which may have apotential confiict with the interest of the Company.
+There are no materially significant related party transactions made by the Company withPromoters Directors Key Managerial Personnel and Senior Management which may have apotential conflict with the interest of the Company at large.

-All related party transactions are placed before the Audit Committee for priorapproval.
+All related party transactions are placed before the Audit Committee for its priorapproval.
 Omnibus approval of the Audit Committee is obtained for transactions which arerepetitive in nature or when the need for them cannot be foreseen in advance.
-The Companyhas adopted a Policy for dealing with Related Party Transactions.
-The Policy as approvedby the Board is uploaded on the Company's website and can be accessed atwww.astrazeneca.com/ india.

-The Company has a mechanism to inform the Board on the risk assessment and minimizationprocedures and a periodical review is carried out to ensure that executive managementcontrols are appraised by means of a properly defined framework.
+The Company has in place a mechanism to inform the Board about the risk assessment andminimisation procedures and periodical review is carried out to ensure that executivemanagement controls are appreciaed by means of a properly defined framework.

 The Annual Report on CSR activities in terms of the requirements of Companies(Corporate Social Responsibility Policy) Rules 2014 is annexed herewith as Annexure - IVwhich forms part of this Report.

 In terms of the requirements of Section 92(3) of the Act and Rule 12 of the Companies(Management and Administration) Rules 2014 the extract of the Annual Return in theprescribed form i.e. MGT-9 is annexed herewith as Annexure - V which forms part of thisReport.

 The information relating to remuneration of Directors/Key Managerial Personnel asrequired under Section 197(12) read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is given in Annexure - VI which formspart of this Report.